Dardana Fortress

+History

 Bronze age

 The earliest finds in the site date to the late Neolithic.
 They consist of two stones axes, fragments from a flint knife and a pierced stone hammer.
 These materials are considered to have brought to the site from another location.
 The first finds which are considered to have been originally in the site date to the Bronze age and are mainly fragments of pottery.